sfdreverman/infonotion-old/README.md

 Perparations for the code
 ---
-- Pull the repo to a folder
+- Clone the repo to a folder
 - Open a command-line window
 - Go to the folder of the pulled repo
 - Build the webapp (type "compose install")